ds5678/ModComponent/docs/Item-Mod-Tutorial.md

 (The folder `AssetBundles` will be next to the `Assets` folder, so you won't see it in the Unity Editor.
 Use a file explorer instead.)

 * Create a json file for your item.
 Its naming is important.
 If your item is called `GEAR_CarKey`, then the json file should be named `carkey.json`.
-* Add the [[component|Basic Information about Components]] and [[behaviours|Basic Information about Behaviours]] from ModComponent that you need/want and configure them accordingly.
+* Add the [component](Basic-Information-about-Components.md) and [behaviours](Basic-Information-about-Behaviours.md) from ModComponent that you need/want and configure them accordingly.

 # Installing your Mod

-> Make sure you have the latest version of ModComponent and AssetLoader installed.
+> Make sure you have the latest version of ModComponent and its dependencies installed.

 * Copy your asset bundle and its corresponding jsons into `TheLongDark/mods/auto-mapped`.
 * You can create additional subfolders inside `auto-mapped`, this will keep it nice and tidy.*

 Optional:
-* Create a [[gear spawn configuration|Gear-Spawns]] for your item(s).
+* Create a [gear spawn configuration](Gear-Spawns.md) for your item(s).
-* If you do not provide a spawn configuration, the only way to obtain your item(s) will be console commands and crafting.*
+* If you do not provide a spawn configuration, the only way to obtain your item(s) will be console commands and crafting.
 * Create a [[blueprint configuration|Blueprints]] for your item(s).
-* If you do not provide a blueprint configuration, the only way to obtain your item(s) will be console commands and finding it somewhere in the game.*
+* If you do not provide a blueprint configuration, the only way to obtain your item(s) will be console commands and finding it somewhere in the game.
 * Copy additional resources into the "auto-mapped" folder, e.g. sound banks, DLLs.
-* This is only required if your mod needs those additional resources.*
+* This is only required if your mod needs those additional resources.

 # Testing and Fine-Tuning